DataBiosphere/data-explorer/deploy/README.md

 `cd ../api && gcloud app deploy && cd ../deploy`

+Note: App Engine services are not always available immediately after deploying.
+Allow a few minutes after deploy completes for the service to come up.

 ### Deploy the UI Server

 * Build the static ui with the appropriate API URL: